-Select from several functions for the orange radio key Select from several functions for the P1 radio key Select from several functions for the P2 radio key Select from several functions for the P2 radio key PF1 Long Key: Select from several functions for the radio key below PTT PF2 Long Key: Select from several functions for the radio key 2 below PTT PF3 Long Key: Select from several functions for the orange radio key P1 Long Key: Select from several functions for the P1 radio key P2 Long Key: Select from several functions for the P2 radio key Long Key Time: Select how many seconds to hold the key for Long duration SQUELCH TAIL ELIMINATE (STE) STE Type CTCSS: Off, Silent or a selected setting STE When No Signal: Select Off, 55.2 Hz or 259.2 Hz VOX VOX Level: Select off or 1 to 3 VOX Delay: Select how many seconds of delay VOX Detection: Select built-in mic or external mic or both Other TOT: Max Total Time of Transmit or Off Frequency Step: In VFO mode, selects the frequency steps Language: Select language for the programming software SQL Level A: Set the squelch level for the "upper" channel - set at 2 SQL Level B: Set the squelch level for the "down" channel - set at 2 Scan Type: Select TO - 5 sec stop, CO - 2 sec stop or SE stops scan Mic Gain: Allows increasing the mic sensitivity MON Key Function: Set to define the function of the side key for "Monitor" Brightness: Sets the display brightness - 5 is the brightest Auto Backlight Duration: Sets the time the display is on or "off" for always on GPS: Set On or off TBST: Tone Pulse Freq.
-Selection for opening certain repeaters Time Zone: Set the GMT time zone for the radio Standby wait time: Set the standby wait time Remote Monitor Funct: When On, the radio can be called and start transmitting without pushing the PTT Get GPS Positioning Func: When On, the radio can be called to send its GPS position Select TX Contact Funct: When On, the radio DMR ID can be changed from keyboard Auto Repeater: When On, changing the TX frequency via keyboard, will also change RX with correct offset.
+Select from several functions for the orange radio key Select from several functions for the P1 radio key Select from several functions for the P2 radio key Select from several functions for the P2 radio key PF1 Long Key: Select from several functions for the radio key below PTT PF2 Long Key: Select from several functions for the radio key 2 below PTT PF3 Long Key: Select from several functions for the orange radio key P1 Long Key: Select from several functions for the P1 radio key P2 Long Key: Select from several functions for the P2 radio key Long Key Time: Select how many seconds to hold the key for Long duration SQUELCH TAIL ELIMINATE (STE) STE Type CTCSS: Select Off, Silent or a selected setting STE When No Signal: Select Off or 55.2 Hz or 259.2 Hz VOX VOX Level: Select Off or 1 to 3 VOX Delay: Select how many seconds of delay VOX Detection: Select built-in mic or external mic or both Other TOT: Max Total Time of Transmit or Off Frequency Step: In VFO mode, selects the frequency steps Language: Select language for the programming software SQL Level A: Set the squelch level for the "upper" channel - set at 1 SQL Level B: Set the squelch level for the "down" channel - set at 1 Scan Type: Select TO - 5 sec stop, CO - 2 sec stop or SE stops scan Mic Gain: Allows increasing the mic sensitivity from 1 to 5 times Brightness: Sets the display brightness - 5 is the brightest GPS: Set On or Off (can also be changed under Menu) TBST: Tone Pulse Freq.
+Selection to open certain repeaters Auto Backlight Duration: Sets the time the display is on or "Always" for always on Time Zone: Set the GMT time zone for the radio Menu exit time: Set the time the Menu selection is left on - minimum 5 sec Select TX Contact: When On, the radio DMR ID can be changed from keyboard When On, changing the TX frequency via keyboard, will also Auto Repeater: change RX with correct offset.